ObolNetwork/obol-docs/docs/gov/governance/raf.md

 ## Overview of the Obol RAF:

-- Any Obol Collective project can make an application.
+- Any project that meets the RAF round’s criteria can make an application.
 - OBOL Token Delegates vote on applications proportional to their delegated power and using [quadratic funding](https://qf.gitcoin.co/).
 - The Obol RAF rounds occur at intervals and include phases for scoping, application creation, application review, voting, and funding distribution.
 - The Obol Association will collect information from projects to distribute grants, including KYC, where required.